 Baptist News Global is a reader-supported, independent news organization providing original and curated news, opinion and analysis about matters of faith.
 BNG covers the people, events and ideas that are shaping American culture and Baptist life.
 We do so from a perspective that is Baptist in heritage and ecumenical in spirit.

-Baptist News Global as a brand was born Oct.
-13, 2014.
-But the brand genesis was a merger Jan.
-1, 2014, of Associated Baptist Press, founded in 1990 as the only independent news service created by and for Baptists, and the Religious Herald, founded in 1828 as the voice of Baptists in Virginia and, in recent years, the Mid-Atlantic.
-The Baptist News Global brand communicates the vision and scope of the news organization while also positioning BNG to explore additional alliances and collaborative agreements in the future.
+Baptist News Global is the product of an historic merger in January 2014 of two respected news organizations: Associated Baptist Press, founded in 1990 as the only independent news service created by and for Baptists, and the Religious Herald, founded in 1828 as the voice of Baptists in Virginia and, in recent years, the Mid-Atlantic.

-As you browse our website, you will discover news and opinion articles that refer to ABPnews/Herald, ABPnews, or the Religious Herald, a reflection of the transition process associated with the 2014 merger.
+As you browse our website, you may find articles that refer to ABPnews/Herald, ABPnews, or the Religious Herald, a reflection of the transition process associated with the merger.
 We chose to leave such references unaltered for historical accuracy.